lukemccarvill/LED-Globe-Project/README.md

     - It is at a 15 arc-second resolution (~500 m at the equator), so the `rasterDownSampler.py` script was made to reduce it down to the desired 30 arc-minute resolution.
 This was selected so that each tile in the raster would be able to accomodate an 0805 SMD LED, but depending on your needs/desires, you can select a different resolution.
 - [Gridded Population of the World (GPW), v4](https://sedac.ciesin.columbia.edu/data/set/gpw-v4-population-density-rev11/data-download) from *Socioeconomic Data and Applications Center (SEDAC)* in 2020.
     - Login required to download raster data.
 Select *Single Year*, *GeoTiff*, and *30 Minute (approx. 55km)*.
 It is titled `gpw_v4_population_density_rev11_2020_30_min.tif` in the `data/` folder.
-    - <span style="color: red;">This raster is no longer used in favour of the Nightlight raster.
+    - 🔴 This raster is no longer used in favour of the Nightlight raster.
 - [Admin 0 – Countries](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-0-countries/) from *Natural Earth* in 2022.
     - The shape file (`ne_10m_admin_0_countries.shp`) is the primary focus, but the `.cpg`, `.dbf`, and `.shx` supporting files are also necessary and are located in the `data/` folder.